browserstack/browserstack-fastlane-plugin/README.md

 If you have trouble using plugins, check out the [Plugins Troubleshooting guide](https://docs.fastlane.tools/plugins/plugins-troubleshooting/).

-## Using _Fastlane_ Plugins
+## Using _fastlane_ Plugins

-For more information about how the `Fastlane` plugin system works, check out the [Plugins documentation](https://docs.fastlane.tools/plugins/create-plugin/).
+For more information about how the `fastlane` plugin system works, check out the [Plugins documentation](https://docs.fastlane.tools/plugins/create-plugin/).

-## About _Fastlane_
+## About _fastlane_

-_Fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
-To learn more, check out [Fastlane.tools](https://fastlane.tools).
+_fastlane_ is the easiest way to automate beta deployments and releases for your iOS and Android apps.
+To learn more, check out [fastlane.tools](https://fastlane.tools).